myadmin-plugins/googlecheckout-payments/README.md

-# GoogleCheckout handling plugin for MyAdmin
+# Googlecheckout handling plugin for MyAdmin

-GoogleCheckout handling plugin for MyAdmin
+Googlecheckout handling plugin for MyAdmin

 ## Build Status and Code Analysis